• Skip to primary navigation

 If you use the jump to recipe button be sure to scroll back up for the variations, tips, and side dish suggestions.

-• Easy tuna casserole recipe is made with simple pantry ingredients.
+• Easy tuna casserole recipe is a classic family dinner that is made with simple pantry ingredients.

-• Quick to put together and you can make it ahead or freeze for later.
+• It's quick to make with common pantry ingredients plus you can make it ahead or freeze for later.
+That makes it perfect for those busy weeknights!

 This simple casserole is a great option for those busy weekdays!